Learn why kids love sweets, how to handle your child’s love of sweet foods, and how you can help keep a healthy balance to his diet.

 Other reasons like boredom, habits, and just a positive association with eating sweets and treats can underline the draw to sweet foods.

-How to Help the Child Who is Craving Sweets
+How to Help the Child Who is Craving Sugar and Sweets

 Despite having an idea of how to balance foods so that children eat mostly healthy food with small amounts of sweets, you may need some additional guidelines.
 I’ve got some for you!